mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 	* [McIntyre, N.E. and J.A.
 Wiens.
 2000. *Landscape Ecology* 15, 313-321.](http://link.springer.com/article/10.1023/A:1008148514268#)
 * Agenda
 	* Discuss Reading Material
-	* Preparing Data For and Working with Fragstats Lab
+	* Preparing Data For Fragstats and Working with the Software

 ### Week 6: Fragstats 2 - Describing Patches